Take the quiz and find out!

 The best way to let them know that you’re listening is to respond as much as you can to both the good ones and the bad ones.
 Interacting is a great way to boost your overall review numbers.

 If someone leaves a good review, that’s great.
 Take a couple minutes to say “thank you, we’re glad that you had a good experience, and tell your friends.”
-It lets them know they’re appreciation is noticed and will make them more likely to do it again.
+It lets them know their appreciation is noticed and will make them more likely to do it again.